-At the local level, schools are run by individual school boards of trustees, made up of the school principal, a staff representative and elected parent and community volunteers, and are responsible for making staffing decisions, among others.
+At the local level, schools are run by individual school boards of trustees, made up of the school principal, a staff representative, and elected parent and community volunteers.
+Boards of trustees are responsible for making staffing decisions, among others.
 At the secondary school level, the board must also include a student representative.
 These boards develop school charters, which are approved by the Minister of Education.
 The charters set school goals and objectives and establish assessment policies, while also outlining how the school will adhere to the National Education Guidelines.
 Within the school, the principal is responsible for day-to-day management and for part of the assessment of staff performance.

 Accountability and Incentive Systems

 Schools in New Zealand are held accountable through an inspection system run by the Education Review Office (ERO), an agency of the Ministry of Education.
 The ERO reviews include an examination of data collected by the Ministry, schools’ self-assessments, and an on-site review that includes meetings with the board of trustees, leadership, teachers, and students.
 The ERO then produces a report that rates each school against standards for student achievement, student well-being, school governance, leadership, and teacher quality.
 Based on the review, the ERO places each school in three categories according to how often they will be reviewed: high performing schools are reviewed every four to five years, well-performing schools are reviewed every three years, and poor-performing schools are reviewed on an ongoing basis for the following one to two years.